Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 OS they support, thus they are not bound to the manylinux designation.
 Conda does not have a declared policy around deprecating Python3.6.
 Conda does support `pip`, and the pip provided should be version 20 or later.
-If needed, `conda upgrade pip` should get a modern version.
+If needed, `conda upgrade pip` should get a modern version, so here too `manylinux2014` will soon become the only option.

 ## What comes after manylinux2014?
 The glibc used in manylinux2014 is defined as the one used by CentOS7.
 This OS